 Change FastPass+ Times Later

-My Disney Experience offers suggested itineraries in groups of three FastPass+ reservations.
-If the time of one of the three experiences offered is not ideal, you might want to accept it anyway, because you could modify the time of any one experience once it has been booked.
+If the time of one of your reservations is not ideal, you might want to accept it anyway, because you could modify the time of any one experience once it has been booked.
 Check to see if a more suitable time is available, and change the reservation.

 Connect with Your Group